dstanesc/sart-framework/README.md

 long resultTransferLatency =  monitor.getQueryReturnTime() - monitor.getResultCreationTime();

 ```
+Aborting the transaction at the end of the exercise ensures no data side-effects.

 Regular clients or specialized agents can rely on similar techniques to collect execution and performance information, correlate it with underlying scenarios and adjust their behavior using larger feedback loops.
-For instance intelligent algorithms can convert in real-time the execution parameters into instructions for individual component configuration like favoring latency over throughput, slow-down or speed-up command production, etc.
+For instance intelligent algorithms can compile in real-time the execution parameters into instructions for individual component configuration like favoring latency over throughput, slow-down or speed-up command production, etc.

-The proposed design provides natural instruments to __monitor functionality__ in its most intimate details, for instance conflict resolution decisions can be streamed interactively as conflict resolution events, assessed and acted upon in real-time.
+The proposed design provides also natural means to __monitor the functionality__ in its most intimate details, for instance conflict resolution decisions that are streamed interactively as conflict resolution events can be assessed and acted upon in real-time.
 Following code fragment demonstrates a simple logic to force the complete transaction rollback when unfavorable conflict resolution choices are detected:

 ```java
      /*